Yule Marble: 1905 to 1916

 Reaching the mill site, the marble went into an expansive finishing mill built by CYMC from 1907 through 1910.
-At its widest point the mill site was 150 ft and almost 1400 ft long totaling 108000 sqft (the largest finishing mill in the world under one roof).
+At its widest point the mill site was 150 ft and almost 1400 ft long totaling 108000 ft2 (the largest finishing mill in the world under one roof).
 Here the marble was transformed into a variety of objects for shipment throughout the country.

 Shipment of the finished marble was done by the Crystal River and San Juan Railway (created by CYMC and completed November 1906).
 Railroad tracks were parallel with the mill site and the marble was rolled on a cart out a mill site building and into the railroad car.
 In some shops the railroad cars were brought into the shop for loading.
 The company railroad then transported the marble 28 mi north to Carbondale, Colorado, where the cars were connected to other railway trains.

 Channeling machine (a series of drills) for making vertical holes in marble.
 Background-block being rigged for lifting out of the quarry.

 Marble block being broken loose from the mountain with leverage.
 Holes have been drilled and feathers-wedges inserted into the holes.

 The marble block hanging from the 50-ton electric hoist will be transferred to the carrier (right).

 110-horsepower steam tractor bringing marble to the mill site (on the right side of the bridge over the Crystal River).
 Rear tractor wheels are 8 feet tall.